kxngHADES/QR-code-maker/README.md

 - **jQuery**: A fast, small, and feature-rich JavaScript library. ([CDN Link](https://cdnjs.cloudflare.com/ajax/libs/jquery/3.5.1/jquery.min.js))
 - **jQuery QRCode Plugin**: A plugin for generating QR codes in jQuery. ([CDN Link](https://cdnjs.cloudflare.com/ajax/libs/jquery.qrcode/1.0/jquery.qrcode.min.js))
 - **PayPal SDK**: Integrated for handling donations via PayPal.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as you see fit.

 ---